JosepHyv/JosepHyv/README.md

 Driven by a passion for competitive programming, open source, **Linux (I Use Arch BTW 😜)**, IA, and **education ❤️**.
 I am a continuous learner who enjoys sharing my knowledge and helping others reach their full potential.

-Currently working as a Jr. Developer at Auronix, where I am involved in web development, Artificial Intelligence, and REST APIs.
+Currently working as a SSr.
+Software Engineer at Auronix, where I am involved in web development, Artificial Intelligence, and REST APIs.

 I enjoy creating and contributing to open-source projects, whether backend, frontend, mobile development, data science, or AI or any topic, i thrive in collaborative environments and love learning alongside others ❤️.